 There are several fertility-oriented programs in India.
 What is the unique selling point of your start-up?

 Most of the women and wellness-specific health apps or platforms have fertility as a small subset.
-But we specialize in fertility counseling, peer support, query resolution, education, curated fertility wellness programs and, most importantly, an online fertility screening tool.
+But we specialize in fertility counseling, peer support, query resolution, education, curated fertility wellness programs and, most importantly, an online screening tool.

-Map My Fertility combines results from 11 fertility marker tests, behavioral patterns and lifestyle parameters to provide a fertility health evaluation report of the user on the dashboard.
+Map My Fertility combines results from 11 marker tests, behavioral patterns and lifestyle parameters to provide a fertility health evaluation report of the user on the dashboard.
 This is our proprietary algorithm.
 This information, along with our holistic platform, enables women to make smart decisions about their reproductive health.